MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 void FrozenWorld_RefitRefreeze_Apply();
 ```

 You can only call `FrozenWorld_RefitRefreeze_Apply()` only once for a re-freeze operation.
-After `FrozenWorld_RefitRefreeze_Apply()` has been called, the function calls required to refit your scene's objects (see [3.
-Inspect re-freeze results and refit the scene](#3-inspect-refreeze-results-and-refit-the-scene) above) cannot be called any longer until the next re-freeze has been prepared.
+After `FrozenWorld_RefitRefreeze_Apply()` has been called, the function calls required to re-fit your scene's objects (see [3.
+Inspect re-freeze results and re-fit the scene](#3-inspect-refreeze-results-and-re-fit-the-scene) above) cannot be called any longer until the next re-freeze has been prepared.

 ## Persistence